EPHS Course Selection Hub

 EP Online provides virtual versions of many of the courses offered in-person at Eden Prairie High School, along with offering a number of unique specialized courses that can only be taken at EPO in an online setting.
 For detailed course descriptions, please consult EPO’s virtual course catalog.

-EPHS students who are interested in enrolling with EP Online in a full-time capacity should ask their parents/guardians to submit an In-District Transfer Request form.
+EPHS students who are interested in enrolling with EP Online in a full-time capacity should ask their parents/guardians to submit an In-District Transfer Request to the District Welcome Center (enroll@edenpr.org).
 Once approved, students will be assigned an EPO Counselor who will schedule a meeting with the student’s family to make EPO course selections.

 EP Online is also proud to offer its Summer Soar program to all EPHS students.
 For a small fee (used to cover summer operating costs not funded by the state of Minnesota), EPO Summer Soar allows students to complete up to 2.0 credits worth of courses in an asynchronous format during an 8-week term in June, July, and August.
 This is a great opportunity for students to “work ahead” and complete graduation requirements in over twenty different courses over the summer, providing more space in students’ schedules during the regular school year for other learning or work opportunities.
 Interested students can sign up for Summer Soar courses in MyPayments Plus.